 Maybe you want to take a shot at entrepreneurship.
-You have a great idea for a business and you just need some help getting started.
+You have a great idea for a start-up, and you just need some help getting started.
 LinkedIn is a great way to find professionals who have been-there-done-that with great advice, to find a potential business partner, or to find investors to help get your idea off the ground.
-It's really hard (not impossible though) to do this on Facebook or Twitter.
+It's much harder (not impossible, though) to do this on Facebook or Twitter.

-The best way to discover opportunities though is to have completely filled out your profile with keywords that recruiters, employers, or your Connections may be searching for.
-These keywords are your skills and achievements (ex. "sales management," "business development," or "driving new business and revenue growth").
+The best way to discover opportunities is to have completely filled out your profile with keywords that recruiters, employers, or your Connections may be searching for.
+These keywords are most commonly your career goals, skills, and achievements (ex. "sales management," "business development," or "driving new business and revenue growth").

-You Can Find The Latest News and Inspiration
+You Can Find Inspiration + The Latest News

 The unique thing about LinkedIn is that users use it well!
-No, you won't find Vines of dirt bike wrecks or dogs "talking."
-You won't find links to celebrity before and after weight loss photos.
-You won't find many advertisements either.
+No, you won't find Vines of dirt bike wrecks or cat photos.
+You won't find links to celebrity before and after weight loss photos either.

-LinkedIn users are using LinkedIn to share their expertise, their opinions on industry-relevant news and trends, and tips for being a better individual.
+LinkedIn users are using LinkedIn to share their expertise, their opinions on industry-related news and trends, and tips for being a better individual.
 It's a great way to keep up on new trends without being overwhelmed by RSS feeds too.
-In fact, most users MAYBE post once a week if not less.
+In fact, most users post once a week or less.

 LinkedIn Secret #1: Complete Your Profile

-Most online job postings, no matter where they are, will let you apply with your LinkedIn profile.
-In other words, no uploading.
-No pages and pages of application questions.
+Most online job postings, no matter where they are, will also let you apply with your LinkedIn profile.
+In other words, no never-ending online application.
 A quick click, log in, and employers have all they need to decide to hire you.
 Right?